-The amount of snow continued to increase by every passing minute and sun too started to set fast.
+The amount of snow continued to increase with every passing minute and the sun too started to set fast.
 We could not really get far.
 By the time we reached Dugalbitta, it was already 5 PM and the snow was already getting too deep.
-After discussing together, we decided to call it as our last point and to go back to Sari from here.
+After discussing it together, we decided to call it our last point and to go back to Sari from here.

 Devprayag to Chopta